 Get your beauty brand engaged in China´s market

 “Kim, you really need to give us more stock” Viya joked, while one of her staff showed Kim the latest sales record.
 All 150,000 bottles were sold out within minutes of live streaming.

 Maybe your beauty company wants to expand to China s market to impress Chinese consumers as well.
-Maybe you don’t have a powerful ambassador such a Kim Kardashian West or Chinese influencer like a Viya Huang for promoting yet.
-But at the start, we have a solution – You can find help in marketing agencies who understand China´s market to establish your product profitably.
+Maybe you don’t have a powerful ambassador such as Kim Kardashian West or a Chinese influencer like Viya Huang for promoting yet.
+But at the start, we have a solution – You can find help from marketing agencies who understand China´s market to establish your product profitably.
 Gentleman Digital agency can engage your brand with an effectual KOL.
 With our experience, you can read more here about the services we can offer you.